ChiCubed/InformaticsNotes/chapter2.md

 }
 ```

 It may be intuitive, but you will probably find when debugging that this syntax is just too cumbersome to type.
-It's annoying to have to type a debug statement that prints multiple variables at once using `cout`, due to the fact you have to separate each of the variables with `<<`.
+It's annoying to have to type a debug statement that prints five or six variables at once using `cout`, due to the fact you have to separate each of the variables with `<<`.

 (Also, `cout` and `endl` are _slow_.)